 PHD-DVP 952 Action Research and Practice Research

 The course will introduce the historical background and development of action research and practice research, including participatory action research (PAR) and participatory practice research (PPR).
 In addition, research traditions, theories and methodological issues across a variety of disciplines are examined.
+The course is a colaboration between VID and OsloMet and arranged bi-annually between the partners.

 The course will introduce the historical background and development of action research and practice research, including participatory action research (PAR) and participatory practice research (PPR).
 In addition, research traditions, theories and methodological issues across a variety of disciplines are examined.
+The course is a colaboration between VID and OsloMet and arranged bi-annually between the partners.

 The course covers theories of science suited for positioning the epistemological and ontological grounding of action and practice research.
 Important questions include the following: What are the characteristics of actions research and practice research?
 Which view of knowledge builds the foundation for these research approaches?
 What possibilities for developing knowledge exist within different traditions in action research and practice research?
 What is the potential for carrying out innovative research?